TosbackCgusBridge-Bot/CGUs-versions/Rxlist/Privacy Policy.md

 Non-Personal Information

 Even if you do not register with or provide any Personal Information to WebMD, we collect Non-Personal Information about your use of the WebMD Web Sites.
-"Non-Personal Information" means information that we cannot use to identify or contact you.
+“Non-Personal Information” means information that does not specifically identify an individual person.
 We may also acquire Non-Personal Information about our users from external sources.
 While you may use some of the functionality of WebMD without registration, many of the specific tools and services on the WebMD Web Sites require that you register with WebMD.

-_Cookies and Web Beacons_
+Cookies and Web Beacons

+As is true of most websites, we gather certain information through your use of our Sites.
+This information may include Internet protocol (IP) addresses, browser type, Internet service provider (ISP), referring/exit pages, the files viewed on our site (e.g., HTML pages, graphics, etc.), operating system, date/time stamp, and/or clickstream data.

-We collect Non-Personal Information about your use of the WebMD Web Sites and your use of other web sites through the use of Cookies and Web Beacons.
-“Cookies” are small data files that are stored on the hard drive of the computer you use to view a web site.
+"Cookies" are small data files that are stored on the hard drive of the computer you use to view a web site.
 Every computer that accesses the WebMD Web Sites is assigned a different Cookie by WebMD.
 “Web Beacons” are graphic image files imbedded in a web page typically used to monitor activity on a web page and send back to its home server (which can belong to the host site, a network advertiser or some other third party) information from your browser, such as the IP address, the URL of the page on which the Web Beacon is located, the type of browser that is accessing the site and the ID number of any Cookies on your computer previously placed by that server.

 Third parties under contract with WebMD may use Cookies or Web Beacons to collect Non-Personal Information about your usage of the WebMD Web Sites, including which health topics you have viewed.
 These third party advertising service providers may use this information to help WebMD deliver advertising on the WebMD Web Sites as well as on other sites on the Internet based on your browsing activity on our sites.
 WebMD may further tailor the advertising on WebMD and these third party sites based on additional Non-Personal Information to the extent known by WebMD or these third parties.
-Two of the third parties that WebMD works with are Google AdX and Facebook.
+Two of the third parties that WebMD works with are Google and Facebook.
 In addition to using the Non-Personal Information it collects performing services for WebMD Google may also use such information as described in its privacy policy.
-To see how Google may use information collected through our use of the Google AdX services on the WebMD Web Sites visit www.google.com/policies/privacy/partners.
+To see how Google may use information collected through our use of the Google services on the WebMD Web Sites visit www.google.com/policies/privacy/partners.
 While Facebook does not provide any personal information to WebMD, Facebook may use information that it has about you and that it collects performing services for WebMD (which may be associated with personal information that Facebook has about you) as described in its privacy policy available at www.facebook.com/about/privacy.

 Mobile Device Applications ("Apps") and Mobile Optimized Sites